Direct benefits to local communities.

 Enterprise partner McLeod Wood Associates Inc. was involved in the project from the concept phase.
 Their work involved negotiation of the partnership agreement with OPG, a revenue agreement with the Ontario’s Independent Electricity System Operator, as well as the waterway parkland alienation process, as the intake for the Peter Sutherland Sr. Generation Station was previously located in Little Abitibi Provincial Park.

-Merv McLeod worked closely with the First Nation partner and OPG, to obtain a directive from the Minister of Energy, allowing for negotiations to take place and for the project to proceed successfully — while maintaining community support and assisting with capacity development within the community itself.
+Merv McLeod worked closely with the Indigenous partner and OPG, to obtain a directive from the Minister of Energy, allowing for negotiations to take place and for the project to proceed successfully — while maintaining community support and assisting with capacity development within the community itself.

 Enterprise’s approach puts Indigenous communities in a leadership role, with control over how ancestral lands are developed, to ensure that communities receive positive, long-term benefits from development.